Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Expansion_1HCL.md

 * A quadrature encoder connected to the Quadrature Input interface.
 This works with common 5V optical encoders that are frequently supplied with closed loop stepper motors.
 * An SPI connection that can communicate with supported encoders that communicate over SPI.
 Initially this is the AS5047D encoder sensing a magnet on the motor shaft.
 In the future other SPI encoders may be supported.

-Here's an sample excerpt from a config.g file to drive the X and Y motors from 1HCL  boards configured at CAN addresses 50 and 51, with quadrature encoders.
+Here's an sample excerpt from a config.g file for RRF 3.4 to drive the X and Y motors from 1HCL  boards configured at CAN addresses 50 and 51, with quadrature encoders. **Note, some parameters have changed in RRF 3.5**.

 ```
 M569.1 P50.0 T2 C5 R100 I0 D0 ; Configure the 1HCL board at CAN address 50 with a quadrature encoder on the motor shaft that has 5 steps per motor full step.